SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Both struct delcarations and initializations in rust use a very assoc-array like syntax. struct User { username: String, ...}
-Tuple structs are either 'tuples with a name which can be instantiated' or 'structs with anonymous but ordered fields'.
+Tuple structs are either 'tuples with a name which can be instantiated' or 'structs with anonymous but ordered fields'. if a variable and a struct field have the same name, you can write `foo,` instead of `foo: foo,`

 ### impl